matn7/CS-Notes/src/main/java/angular/README.md

 - Angular is a JavaScript Framework which allows you to create reactive Single-Page-Applications.
 - Every changes is render in the browser.
-- Metadata is @ decorator which instruct Angular how to deal with class:
+- Metadata is `@` decorator which instruct Angular how to deal with class:
-    - @NgModule
+    - `@NgModule`
-    - @Component
+    - `@Component`
-    - @Injectable
+    - `@Injectable`
-    - @Input
+    - `@Input`
-    - @Output
+    - `@Output`

 **Angular versioning**

-- AngularJS (Angular 1)
+- AngularJS (Angular 1).
-- Angular 2
+- Angular 2.
-- Angular 4
+- Angular 4.
 - ...
-(New version every 6 months)
+(New version every 6 months).
-- Angular 9
+- Angular 9.
-- Small, incremental, backwards-compatible changes
+- Small, incremental, backwards-compatible changes.

 **Updating NodeJS**

-- By downloaded latest version from website, and uninstall old one.
+- By downloaded the latest version from a website, and uninstall old one.

 **Updating npm**